ausseabed/merge-svp/README.md

 Merge SVP was written for Python 3.8, earlier versions may work but have not been tested.

 ## Installation

+**Note:** More detailed instructions for end users of Merge SVP are provided [here](./docs/installation.md).
+The following steps on this page are intended more for developers.

 Clone the repository

     git clone https://github.com/ausseabed/merge-svp.git